PauPie74/CSS-HTML-Projects/README.md

-# CSS-HTML-Projects
+# Web-Development
-This is a repository which stores my CSS and HTML projects.
+This is a repository which stores my website development related projects.

 ## Directories: